ryanstwrt/FRIDGe/paper/paper.md

 The code suite is extremely versatile and allows the user to incorporate multiple physical phenomena, given the user's ability to navigate it.
 MCNP builds models in a traditional text-based input file, which includes building surfaces, materials, and defining what materials are present inside each surface.
 Building simple geometries is a relatively straight forward process, whereas more complex configurations, such as a LMFR assembly or core, requires additional finesse.
-This requires the designer to shift their focus from design to input file management, which takes away their ability to critically think about the core.
+This requires the designer to shift their focus from design to input file management, which takes away from their ability to critically think about the core.
 Building input files for MCNP for large systems by hand is both time consuming and error prone.
 This is exemplified when trying to model a heterogeneous core where the input deck can grow exceedingly large (over 10,000 lines).
 At this size, it is unrealistic to perform any type of design iteration by manually adjusting design parameters and expecting a functioning model free of errors.